 All children at PHILLIPS are tested every other year in reading, writing, and math.
 Criterionreferenced instruments will provide interim measurements of progress.
 Assessment instruments that relate to the curriculum being emphasized are chosen based on the most appropriate type and form.
 Each year students are tested in the BASC and in Skillstreaming Social Skills Assessment.
 Depending on the students age they also will be tested in Vocational Testing to help plan IEP Transition Plans.
-Different assessments are given by different staff members who are trained to give assessments to students to ensure testing is validity.
+Assessments are given by staff members trained to give assessments to ensure testing is validity.